go-gitea/gitea/docs/content/installation/upgrade-from-gitea.en-us.md

 ## Check the Changelog for breaking changes

 To make Gitea better, some breaking changes are unavoidable, especially for big milestone releases.
-Before upgrade, please read the [Changelog on Gitea blog](https://blog.gitea.com/) and check whether the breaking changes affect your Gitea instance.
+Before upgrading, please read the [Changelog on Gitea blog](https://blog.gitea.com/) and check whether the breaking changes affect your Gitea instance.

 ## Check Deprecated Configurations from admin panel